Đorđije Lašić: After the Uprising

 In the second half of December 1941, Pavle Đurišić and Lašić began the mobilization and establishment of armed units separated from Partisans.
 By the middle of January 1942 these units were in armed conflict with Partisans.
 Lašić was heavily wounded when two companies of the Kom Partisan detachment attacked Chetniks in Bare Kraljske (near Kolašin), so the command of Chetnik forces at this sector was transferred to Andrija Vesković.

 In October 1942, Lašić was part of delegation of Blažo Đukanović, president of Committee that collaborated with Italians, during Đukanović's visit to cities in Italian governorate of Montenegro.

-On January 7 1942, Lašić made a proclamation to people of Montenegro to fight against the occupier and to take revenge against Muslims, openly calling for 'Investigation of the Turkified'.
+On January 7, 1942, Lašić made a proclamation to people of Montenegro to fight against the occupier and to take revenge against Muslims, openly calling for the "Extermination of the Turkicized" (so-called Istraga poturica).
 As representative of Montenegrin Chetniks, Lašić was present on meeting of Chetnik commanders of Montenegro, Sandžak and Boka Kotorska in village of Šahovići in November and December 1942.
-Historians Branko Petranović notes that Chetnik leaders from this regions have seemingly accepted Stevan Moljević's vision of ethnically clean Serbia within Yugoslavia, as they decided that no one except Serbs, Croats and Slovenes can live inside new Yugoslavia and that fight against the enemies(mainly communists and Muslims) will be until extermination.
+Historian Branko Petranović notes that Chetnik leaders from this regions have seemingly accepted Stevan Moljević's vision of ethnically clean Serbia within Yugoslavia, as they decided that no one except Serbs, Croats and Slovenes can live inside new Yugoslavia and that fight against the enemies (mainly communists and Muslims) will be until extermination.

 In period between German capture of Pavle Đurišić on 14 May 1943, during their Case Black operation, and his return from German prison in November 1943, Lašić was the only remaining Chetnik commander in Montenegro.
 His forces were probably no more than 500 men.

-Lašić was killed on 5 May 1944 during the bombing of Podgorica by Allies.
+Lašić was killed on 5 May 1944 during the bombing of Podgorica by the Allies.